CaioLFreitas98/CaioLFreitas98/README.md

 My name is Caio Leando Freitas da Silva nice too meet you !

-I am back-end developer Python and JavaScript **CaioLFreitas98/CaioLFreitas98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I am back-end developer Python **CaioLFreitas98/CaioLFreitas98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: